 Expected output for a fresh installation:

-The script compares your installed version with the latest release and only downloads when an update is available.
-If you are already on the latest version, it reports “Already up to date” and exits without making changes.
+On subsequent runs the script compares your installed version with the latest release.
+If they match, it prints “Already up to date” and exits without downloading anything.

 Avoid automating this script with cron.
 DEB package installations can fail from network issues or download server changes, so always run the script manually to monitor the output and address any problems.